FAQ Fast Start

 Usually, no. Depending on your individual tour and your post-tour plans, we may end in the nearby area we began.
 Other times, my goal will be to get you to the most locations possible.
 Either way, when we finish, we discuss whether you prefer I navigate your return with you.

-The short answer is Yes, if age 5 or older!
+The short answer is Yes, with conditions.

-Before I answer this, I will say I have not yet had to cancel a tour entirely.
+That depends.
 I place my order for good weather for your tour ahead of time. 😉

 Weather in Chicago is very changeable, from neighborhood to neighborhood, near the lake or away from the lake, and photography is year-round and in nearly all forms of weather.
 For non-residents, navigating weather forecasts that cover an area spanning from Northwest Indiana to the Wisconsin border may not work for our specific locations.